dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Tested macOS**

-- OC90+ and Ventura 13.6+ is the only focus of current testing.
+- OC95+ and Ventura 13.6+ is the only focus of current testing.
+Sonoma MacOS 14.0 doesn't work at the moment for me.

 **Hardware**